Login | Register

 Login Problem?

-Loaner Paddles for Members
+Loaner Paddles

-The Ready Position
+The Ready Position - Everything Starts Here

-The more you can prepare for an opponent's shot the better your chances for an effective response.
-Developing a go-to ready position means you have a consistent, comfortable, balanced foundation for your shots.
+This tip gets a page all to itself.
+Why?
+Because it is a BIG deal.
+It's called the "ready position."
+Developing a go-to, default ready position means you have a consistent, comfortable, balanced foundation for your shots.
 Less time reacting and more time for executing your shot.

 Below are a few tips on creating your own default "ready position."
 Tinker with them to find what works best for you.
+But know this, your best game cannot be achieved without it.

 • Feet slightly wider than shoulders in closed stance.